8-bit color: Usage

-Most notably, the VGA standard for graphical interface uses an 8-bit color.
+The VGA standard for graphical interface used a redefinable 256 color (8-bit) color palette, although these were selected from an 18-bit (6-bit per RGB channel, 262,144 colors) gamut.
 Developed in 1987 by IBM, the VGA interface supported a maximum resolution of 640x480 pixels.
-Many different image types such as GIF and TIFF use an 8-bit color system to store data.
+Due to this legacy, some image types such as GIF and TIFF use an 8-bit color palette system to store data.

 Even though it is now outdated for most consumer applications, 8-bit color encoding can still be useful in imaging systems with limited data bandwidth or memory capacity.
 For example, both Mars Exploration Rovers used an 8-bit grayscale format for navigation imaging.

 Issues

 Due to the nature of the 8-bit system, most images have different color maps.
-Since an 8-bit color display can't display two images with different color maps at the same time, it is usually impossible to display two different 8-bit images on the same such display at the same time.
-In practice, in order to avoid this problem, most images don't use the full range of 256 colors.
+Since an 8-bit color display can not display two images with different color maps at the same time, it is usually impossible to display two different 8-bit images on the same such display at the same time.
+In practice, in order to avoid this problem, most images do not use the full range of 256 colors.
 Another problem comes when doing image processing: whenever two images with different color maps are added to each other, the resulting image has to have a new color map created, meaning another quantization operation has to occur, making the resulting image an imperfect version of the expected result.